lac0220/wiki-search/README.md

 - react-router-dom: for client side routing (logo image)

+- axios: for creating HTTP requests

 - react-bootstrap: for adding Bootstrap CSS Framework to the project

 - react-hook-form: for form validation
 ## Version

 1.0 - 19/09/2022 - Publishing of the website

+1.1 - 06/04/2023 - Improving HTTP requests with axios

 ## Author